Photorefractive Keratectomy (PRK)

 After Surgery

-After PRK, you will remain in an exam room so we can check your eyes.
-You will go home wearing your protective contact lenses and sunglasses or protective eye shields but will need someone to drive you.
+After PRK, you will go home wearing your protective contact lenses and sunglasses or protective eye shields.
+You will need someone to drive you.
 You may have some eye pain or discomfort for two or three days, but you can take a prescription or an over-the-counter pain reliever.

 Your vision may be hazy after PRK but will improve after three to five days.
-It may take a month of more before you see full improvement.
-You can return to your normal activities within a week.
-Follow-up appointments will be scheduled for the next day and again one week later.
+It may take a month or more before you see full improvement.
+An initial follow-up appointment will be scheduled for one week after surgery.

 Long-Term Results